 Take a look at our favorite things about this city which will cause you, like us, to come back time and time again, including:

-No trip to Florence would be complete without visiting some of the city's world-famous collections.
+But no trip to Florence would be complete without visiting some of the city's world-famous collections.

 The Uffizi Gallery, housing the Medici family collection of pieces by famous artists, and the Accademia Gallery, home to Michelangelo's David as well as lots more Renaissance art, are both must-see locations, especially if it's your first time here.

 Palazzo Vecchio doubles up as both Florence's town hall and an outstanding art museum.

 Overlooking Piazza della Signoria, the stunning Renaissance architecture complements the fine arts on display.

 If you're a history buff, visiting the Pitti Palace should be on your itinerary.